awentzonline/pytorch-cns/README.md

 So far, I've used the aigym example to solve CartPole and LunarLander.
 The image generation examples haven't yielded anything good for me, yet.

 `aigym.py`: Evolve a group of agents to solve OpenAI Gym environments.

-Requires redis for storing the gene pool.
+`atari.py`: Solve atari games in the OpenAI Gym.

 `cnsdcgan.py`: DCGAN adapted from the PyTorch DCGAN example.
 Attempts to train both the discriminator and generator with compressed network search.